ByteOpsy/AntiForensic-Techniques/README.md

 ---

-## **Objective:**
+## 🕵🏽‍♀️ Research Focus: Anti-Forensic Techniques

 To identify and analyze anti-forensic techniques employed in:

-a.
-Data encryption and steganography
+1. **Data encryption and steganography**
+   - Investigating the use of cryptography and steganography to conceal data from detection.

-b.
-File hiding and obfuscation
+2. **File hiding and obfuscation**
+   - Methods such as renaming files, changing extensions, and using hidden attributes to obscure file existence.

-c.
-Browser privacy modes and cookie management
+3. **Browser privacy modes and cookie management**
+   - Examining how incognito/private browsing and cookie manipulation protect user activity.

-d.
-VPN and proxy usage
+4. **VPN and proxy usage**
+   - Analyzing how VPNs and proxies are used to mask IP addresses and anonymize internet traffic.

-e.
-Disk wiping and secure deletion
+5. **Disk wiping and secure deletion**
+   - Exploring techniques like overwriting and shredding files to permanently erase data from storage media.